armoredNorth27/WebDev-FirstExpressServer/README.txt

 3 - Once the installation has completed, run the command "npm run start".
 This will start the server.

-4 - Go to the following link "http://localhost:3000/".
-This will bring you to the homepage of the assignment.
-From here you can mark the assignment as needed.
+4 - Go to the following link "http://localhost:3000/"